aquafemi/aquafemi.github.io/about.md

 permalink: /about/
 ---

-Hi, my name is Femi and I slave over a hot laptop for 12 hours a day with no appreciation.
+Hi, my name is Femi Olukoya.
+I'm a Software Engineer currently working at Microsoft on Power BI.

 This labor of love was made using a tool called Jekyll and is hosted for free on Github Pages.